-Countless others are saved from slaughter, auctions and flea markets, or rescued from abusive situations, leaving many rescues and sanctuaries with more animals than places to go.
-Those who wish to help by adopting abused and abandoned farm animals are performing a kind act, but for the sake of the animals, it’s important to think about what you’re taking on before making the commitment.
+Countless others are saved from slaughter, auctions, and flea markets, or rescued from abusive situations, leaving many rescues and sanctuaries with more animals than places to go.
+Those who wish to help by adopting abused and abandoned farm animals are performing a kind act, but for the sake of the animals, it’s important to think about what you’re taking on before committing.

 Do Your Research Before Adopting

 It’s easy to get wrapped up in the cuteness factor, whether it’s a squirmy piglet or a cow that licks your face as a greeting.
 But it’s important to remember that animals are living beings, and they have specific needs that have to be addressed to ensure they have a happy and healthy life.

 Before adopting, do research on the species to see how much space they need to live, what they should eat and how much, and what type of shelter they’ll need.
 You’ll also want to make sure you apply for proper permits before constructing any fencing or housing and check to see if any ordinances are restricting the type of animals you can have on your property.